This Fact Sheet is not relevant in your region

 Secured creditors and landlords could still take possession action for any outstanding arrears.

-Debts to preferential creditors have to be paid in full if they do not approve of receiving less than they are owed.
+Debts to preferential creditors have to be paid in full unless they agree to receive less than they are owed through the CVA.
 Preferential creditors include:

 If the CVA is rejected